Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

 \textbf{Preliminaries:} In addition to the preliminaries of \FnName{CoreSlow} we need shared randomness between all the nodes within a part.
 In other words, all the nodes of the same part must have access to the same seeds for a pseudorandom generator.
 This can be done by sharing $O(\log^2 n)$ random bits among all the nodes of $G$ in $O(D + \log n)$ rounds, as described in \cite{gh2016lowcongestion}.

 \textbf{Outline of the \FnName{CoreFast} subroutine:} Each part becomes \textbf{active} with probability $p = \frac{\gamma \log n}{2c}$ where $\gamma > 0$ is sufficiently large constant.
-We basically do the same \FnName{CoreSlow} subroutine, but instead of propagating all part IDs of $L_v$, we propagate only the active ones and declare an edge \textbf{unusable} if at least $4c \cdot p = \Omega(\log n)$ (active) part IDs want to use it.
-Hence by a standard Chernoff bound argument we can claim with high probability that \begin{enumRomanHor} \item we never propagate more than $O(\log n)$ part IDs through an edge \item each unusable edge has at least $2c$ part IDs trying to use that edge and \item each usable (non-congested) edge has at most $8c$ part IDs\end{enumRomanHor}.
-After determining which edges are unusable in $O(D\log n)$, \FnName{CoreFast} must nevertheless find the complete set of part IDs that can use each edge.
+We basically follow the \FnName{CoreSlow} subroutine, but instead of propagating all $O(c)$ part IDs of $L_v$, we propagate only the active ones.
+An edge is declared \textbf{unusable} if at least $4c \cdot p = \Omega(\log n)$ (active) part IDs want to use it.
+Hence, by a standard Chernoff bound argument we can claim with high probability that (i) we never propagate more than $O(\log n)$ part IDs through an edge, (ii) each unusable edge has at least $2c$ part IDs trying to use that edge, and (iii) each usable (non-congested) edge has at most $8c$ part IDs.
+After determining which edges are unusable in $O(D\log n)$ rounds, \FnName{CoreFast} must nevertheless find the complete set of part IDs that can use each edge.
 This is a tree routing problem where each message (part ID) has to be routed up the tree $T$ until the first unusable edge.
 No message needs to travel more than $D$ edges and no edge needs to transmit more than $8c$ different part IDs \whp Hence this routing can be done in $O(D + c)$ using \Cref{lemma:routing-on-trees}.